 No Wiggle Room: The space between your engagement and your honeymoon can last years.
 During that time, you might change your mind about the overall wedding theme and decor.
 A matching stationery suite requires committing to one design early on—there’s no room for changes down the road.

 No Price Haggling: Choosing different designs for separate stationery pieces opens you up to using different vendors—and snagging the best deals.
 For instance, a reception venue might offer free table numbers, saving you money over buying a matching stationery set.
 Similarly, if you plan on reducing your stationery to only a few items, package deals for matching stationery might not be such a great option.

 Not sold on matching stationery?
 No worries.
 There’s a solution that still cohesively (but more creatively) ties your suite together: coordinated stationery.

 Like matching suites, coordinated stationery uses similar colors, patterns, and decor for all pieces.
 But how you incorporate those design elements can change.
 For example, you might use pink and orange across your entire stationery suite.
 But perhaps you color-bock your save the dates and substitute a decorative border for your official wedding invitations.
 It’s more detailed and time-consuming, but also more personalized.

 At the end of the day, weddings are a celebration of you and your partner’s love—not the perfection of your stationery.
 If simple planning and cohesive themes feel important to you, then go for matching wedding stationery.
 Otherwise, choose what feels right.
 After all, it’s your wedding, so it’s up to you.

-Looking for that perfect vintage floral invitation design?
-Or need some quick change the date cards to keep guests in the loop?
 Zola’s paper shop has every wedding stationery piece you’ll ever need.
 Whether shopping for a matching suite or a la carte, our customizable and exclusive templates make stationery a breeze.
-Kick off your designing today with a free paper sample.
+Kick-off your designing today with a free paper sample.